RaidenRPG8/Origins-Datapack-Potato/README.md

 - No regeneration, at night time you do not regenerate health. (-)

-- Potato Dropper, when attacked you leave a trail of potatoes (=)
+- Potato Dropper, when attacked you leave a trail of potatoes. (=)

-- Hungry Bro..., gets hungry faster (-)
+- Hungry Bro..., gets hungry faster. (-)

 - Flight, jump of a cliff and start gliding. (+)

-- Slow bro..., you have permenant slowness 2 (-)
+- Slow bro..., you have permenant slowness 2. (-)

 - Helth, you only have 10/20 hearts. (-)